tech-systems/panes/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐜 Bug report
-about: Create a report to help us improve
+about: If something is not working as excepted
-title: ''
+title: 'BUG: '
-labels: ''
-assignees: ''

 ---

 **Describe the bug**